 For one, it’s not a very nice way of behaving, generally speaking.

 Another interesting factor that determines how sexually attracted to someone we become, is similarity.
-Lehmiller means that this factor plays a role in the choice of partner – we more often choose a partner that’s about as physically attractive as we are.
+Lehmiller means that this factor plays a role in the choice of partner.Wwe more often choose a partner that’s about as physically attractive as we are.

 This is also a prominent factor when you consider our partners often have a similar intellectual capacity to our own.

-This obviously doesn’t mean everybody makes this kind of choice (just like with all research, this is more or less true for each individual) – but the pattern is there.
+This obviously doesn’t mean everybody makes this kind of choice.
+Just like with all research, this is more or less true for each individual – but the pattern is, none the less, there.

 Lehmiller brings up dating sites as an example of this.
 He says that although the matching algorithms on popular matchmaking websites would have you believe that similarity equals happiness, this isn’t backed up by science.

-What seems important in the beginning of a relationship doesn’t remain over time.
+What seems important at the beginning of a relationship doesn’t remain over time.
 How to keep a relationship alive is all about other things like, creating an intimacy inventory and sharing quick moments of closeness throughout the day.
+Layering in emotional intimacy that doesn’t just hinge on our similarities but also our differences – can be key.

-Another study the author points to – which I thought was very interesting – is a classic study from 1965.
+Another study the author points to – which I find so interesting as a desire expert – is a classic study from 1965.
 This study examined how attractive we perceive people to be, depending on how others have described them.

 Descriptions were divided into four categories: solely positive, solely negative, negative initially then positive, positive initially then negative.